vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 potentially in a completely different verticle or even in a different Vert.x instance by sending the buffer to the address of that handler.

-The address of the handler is provided by the `writeHandlerID` Java method.
+The address of the handler is provided by the `.writeHandlerID` Java method.

 For example to write some data to the NetSocket from a completely